 Yes!
 LegWorks offers a risk-free 60-day trial on all purchases.

-Unlike polycentric knees with geometric locks that require weight-bearing to engage, the All-Terrain Knee has a positive locking mechanism that locks upon extension.
-This is beneficial as the All-Terrain Knee will support the amputee’s weight no matter the ground reaction forces occurring at heel strike.
+The All-Terrain Knee collection feature a positive locking mechanism that locks upon extension, whereas polycentric knees with geometric locks require weight-bearing to engage.
+Unlike polycentric knees, the All-Terrain Knee(s), will support the amputee’s weight no matter the ground reaction forces occurring at heel strike.

 + 9. How does the All-Terrain Knee unlock?